centreon/centreon-documentation/en/administration/parameters/data-management.md

 data, by default **365 days**.
 - **Retention duration for logs**: activity log of the monitoring engines, by default **31 days**.
-- **Retention duration for performance data in MariaDB database**: performance data stored into database, by default **365 days**
+- **Retention duration for performance data in MySQL database**: performance data stored into database, by default **365 days**
 - **Retention duration for performance data in RRDTool databases**: graphs performance data, by default **180 days**.